Last Update: September 28, 2023

 Coleridge: Follow your instincts about what makes you happy and fulfilled.
 Although I enjoyed working in advertising, for me, it was never nearly as fulfilling as building a brand from the ground up.
 I really enjoy all the different aspects of running a business: finding great team members, working on amazing formulations, partnering with incredible retailers like Thrive Market, and so on!

 Faulstroh: Daily Cleanse; it truly is the product that saved my skin.
-I combine it with OMG! for optimum results and our latest creation, Skin Heroes, which balances the gut and the skin.
+I combine it with OMG! for optimum results and our latest creation, Skin Squad, which balances the gut and the skin.
 It’s like a magic formula for invincible skin.

 Coleridge: I swear by Uber Energy.
 My job is really demanding, and Uber Energy has helped me avoid burnout.
 Also, our vegan gummies, Hair Sweet Hair and Glow Sweet Glow, are absolutely delicious and really work.